-BCI works with WWF-Pakistan as an Implementing Partner since 2010.
+BCI has worked with WWF-Pakistan as an Implementing Partner since 2010.
 Projects are located in Punjab and Sindh.

 In Pakistan, cotton is generally sown from March onwards and harvested from September onwards.

 In 2011-12 44,000 licensed farmers produced 115,000 MT of Better Cotton lint on 145,000 hectares, a scale upover 2010-11 when 12,000 licensed farmers producedthe equivalent of over 21,000 MT of Better Cotton lint on39,000 hectares.
 Most of the Better Cotton farmers that WWF-Pakistan works with are smallholders.
 Three large farms were licensed in 2010-11 and 60 in 2011-12.